 - Offer customization for higher price points.

-I’ll start by designing a smaller planter based around my new mechanism design (if it’s as good as I think it is).
-That will give me the $20 price point, and I’ll leave the current design more or less as is.
-Then, I’ll finish up the Voronoi base to offer a higher price point and more 3D printing focused design.
-During all of this I’ll be pursuing new aesthetics to simplify the product and compliment its function.
+I’ll start with the low hanging fruit — finish the Voronoi version.
+That gives me an easy additional (and more premium) product.
+Then I’ll design a smaller planter based around my new mechanism design (if it’s as good as I think it is).
+That will give me the $20 price point.
+During all of this I’ll be pursuing new aesthetics to simplify the product and compliment its function, and by the time I finish the Voronoi and the Small I’ll probably know what changes I want to make to the current design.

 Meanwhile, I have a 3D printed product out in the world getting downloads, receiving comments, and being purchased on Etsy.